 Part I of an introductory course in the normal structure and function of the human body systems designed to provide knowledge and understanding of the integumentary, digestive, urinary, cardiovascular, lymphatic, and skeletal systems as well as the basic cellular physiology of tissues.
+Interrelationships between these organ systems and their tissues will be emphaskeletal systems as well as the basic cellular physiology of tissues.
 Interrelationships between these organ systems and their tissues will be emphasized.
 Selected laboratory exercises will demonstrate structure and function.